2025 SEA Games: Closing ceremony

-The closing ceremony of the 2025 SEA Games is scheduled to held on 20 December 2025 at Rajamangala Stadium, Bangkok.
+The closing ceremony of the 2025 SEA Games was held on 20 December 2025 at Rajamangala Stadium, Bangkok.
+The SEAGF flag was handed over to Malaysia, the host country of the 2027 edition.
+The handover segment included performances by Malaysia artistes Marsha Milan, Amir Jahari, and Mimifly.

 Participating National Olympic Committees

-All eleven National Olympic Committee (NOC) members of the Southeast Asian Games Federation (SEAGF) are expected to take part in the games.
+All eleven National Olympic Committee (NOC) members of the Southeast Asian Games Federation (SEAGF) took part in the games.

-Since its debut in 2003, Timor-Leste will participate for the first time as a full ASEAN member state, with its official access to the association expected in 2025.
+Since its debut in 2003, Timor-Leste participated for the first time as a full ASEAN member state, with its official access to the association since 26 October 2025.

-Numbers in parentheses indicate the number of athletes representing in each NOC.
+Numbers in parentheses indicate the number of delegations representing in each NOC.